CristinaMoraru/DoViP/docs_make/src/Running.md

   * value is Integer
   * default is 2
 #### `NONInt_th_completeness_CheckV_AAIMediumConf`
-  * this parameter gives the minimum completeness of a viral contig when the method for determining the completeness is AAIMediumConf
+  * this parameter gives the minimum completeness to keep a viral contig when the method for determining the completeness is AAIMediumConf
   * value is Float
   * default is 10.0

 If CheckV used HMM method to estimate the completeness of the viral contigs:
   * it means that it found distantly related viruses in its database and it can estimate the completeness with low precission